unibe-geodata-modelling/2018-settlements-environment/ReadMeVisibility.txt

 ******************************************************************************

 On line 82 a second workspace environment is set since the function "listTables" lists all the tables in the workspace that was set.
-You have to adjust this path to the folder where you saved dbase version of the attribute tables of the visible area rasters -> see also just above "Converting the attribute table of the visible area to a dbase(line 73).
+You have to adjust this path to the folder where you saved dBase version of the attribute tables of the visible area rasters -> see also just above "Converting the attribute table of the visible area to a dBase(line 73).

 On line 83 you do not have to change anything.